 Helaine Blumenfeld is an American sculptress.
 She lives and works in the United Kingdom and Pietrasanta, central Italy.
 She designs large-scale sculptures in marble, which are then executed for her by Tuscan master sculptors.
 Examples of her work are in the collections of the Smithsonian, the Tate, at Clare College and Clare Hall in Cambridge, the Courtauld Gallery, as well as at various key locations in London.
 Blumenfeld completed a PhD at Columbia University in 1964 and then went to Paris to study art under Ossip Zadkine.
 Her first solo show was in 1966.
 Blumenfeld is vice-president of the Royal British Society of Sculptors.
 In 2007 she won the Premio Pietrasanta nel Mondo, and she was awarded an honorary OBE in 2011.
 For news about her ongoing work, please see her website.

-Please join us in the Richard Eden Suite at 5.30pm for a drinks reception.
-Jacquiline’s talk will begin at 6 pm followed by a buffet dinner at 7.30 pm.
+Please join us in the Richard Eden Suite (West Court, Clare Hall) on the 11 June at 5.30pm for a drinks reception.
+The talk will start at 6.00pm followed by a hot buffet reception served in the Richard Eden Suite at 7.30pm.

 Friends of the Clare Hall Art Society offers two annual membership categories: